Volleyball coaching philosophy

 As Game-Like as Possible

 I am training players to play the sport of volleyball.
 I am not teaching them to execute skills in isolation.
-As such, I seek to do as much work as I can in a game-like fashion so that players are learning all aspects of play – reading, planning, and executing.
+As such, I seek to do as much work as I can in a game-like fashion so that players develop in all aspects of play – reading, decision-making, and execution.

 Playing Principles